scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 The high-level requirements in 2019 could be summarized as follows:

 1. C++ core with Python bindings.
    This originates from a combination of aspects:
-  - We considered it likely that we would eventually interface with Mantid on the C++ side to ensure maximum performance.
+   - We considered it likely that we would eventually interface with Mantid (or other applications) on the C++ side to ensure maximum performance.
    - We knew that multi-threading is crucial.
    - Most (maybe 80% to 90%) of our team's expertise was in C++.
      While there was basic Python knowledge throughout the team, we lacked experience in developing Python libraries and, most importantly, background knowledge in the Python ecosystem.
 2. Support for labeled dimensions.
 3. Support for physical units.
 4. Support for propagation of uncertainties.